 Awarded to writers with a strong track record in publishing short stories of outstanding quality.
 Previous recipients are Ali Smith, William Trevor, Edna O’Brien and Jane Gardam.

-We are proud to announce that Penelope Lively is the fifth recipient of the only award to recognise long-standing creativity and achievement in the short story genre.
+Penelope Lively is the fifth recipient of the only award to recognise long-standing creativity and achievement in the short story genre.
 She is the author of several acclaimed short story collections and prize-winning novels, including the Booker Prize for Moon Tiger.

 Awarded a CBE in 2015 for her distinguished and innovative contribution to literature, Ali Smith is a previous winner of the Bailey’s, Costa, Whitbread and Goldsmiths Prizes, amongst others, and has been shortlisted for multiple literary awards including the Man Booker Prize and the Folio Prize.
 The acclaimed Scottish writer’s numerous novels and short story collections include How to be Both, The Accidental, Hotel World and Free Love and Other Stories.
 Born in Inverness, Ali Smith now lives in Cambridge.
 She writes regularly for The Guardian, The Scotsman and The Times Literary Supplement, and was described, by Patrick Flanery, author and professor of creative writing, as being ‘among Virginia Woolf’s most gifted inheritors’ which makes this Charleston prize particularly apt.